This northern Canadian territory's history is marked by what is often regarded as the world's greatest gold rush.

 Around 1840, two explorers from the Hudson's Bay Company (HBC) arrived in the area with the aid of maps and information from Sir John Franklin and other early European explorers.
 Six years later, HBC coined the name "Yukon," from the Loucheux Indian word "Yuchoo," meaning "the greatest river."

-The name held true, as evidenced by the gold discoveries of the early 1870s along the tributaries of the Yukon River bringing prosperity to the area.
+As evidenced by the gold discoveries of the early 1870s along the tributaries of the Yukon River bringing prosperity to the area.
 In 1876 pioneer George Carmack discovered rich gold deposits on Bonanza Creek, a small tributary of the Klondike River, which connects to the Yukon River.

 Only miniscule amounts of gold had been mined prior to this discovery, thus leading to the great gold rush of 1897.
 With the gold rush came miners and gold seekers from all over Canada and beyond, disrupting the peace that the indigenous people, such as the Athapaskan Indians, had enjoyed for centuries.